Mirror frameworks for relatively Lipschitz and monotone-like variational inequalities: Acknowledgements

 \section{Acknowledgements}

+The authors wish to express their thanks to the anonymous referees and the associate editor for several helpful comments, which allowed us to improve the original presentation.
 The first author was supported by the National Science Foundation of China (No.11971480), the Natural Science Fund of Hunan for Excellent Youth (No.2020JJ3038), and the Fund for NUDT Young Innovator Awards (No. 20190105).
 The second author was supported by the Natural Science Foundation of China (Nos.
 11991020, 11631013, 12021001, 11971372 and 11991021) and the Strategic Priority Research Program of Chinese Academy of Sciences (No. XDA27000000).